switch-ch/cloudservice-owncloud/source/intro.rst

 * Tariff Models
 * Real World Experiences / Use Cases

-This book specifically covers a file sharing service based on ownCloud_
+This book specifically covers a file sync and share service based on ownCloud_.
+However, the non-technical chapters are applicable to other sync & share services.

 Audience
 --------